tannerdolby/eleventy-photo-gallery/CONTRIBUTING.md

 4. Update `_data/gallery.json` to include the appropiate image metadata for new images added.
 The fields after `linkToAuthor` must be provided in order to use the `respimg` utility for transforming images at build-time.

+Note: The `data` key is necessary for images to be generated on the featured image page.

 ```json
 [
     {